lbryio/spec/index.md

 A single metadata entry in the blockchain is called a `claim`.
 It records an item that was published to the network or a publisher's identity.

 Every claim has a globally-unique `claimID`, an `amount` (how many credits were set aside to back the claim), and a `value`.
 The value may contain metadata about a piece of content, a publisher's public key, or other information.
-See the [Metadata](#metadata) for more information about what may be stored in the value.
+See the [Metadata](#metadata) section for more information about what may be stored in the value.

 Every claim is associated with a `name`, which is a bytestring of 0-255 bytes.
 Every name must be a valid UTF8 string.